 Land development exposes compacted subsoil after the removal or burial of vegetation and topsoil.
 Increased soil bulk density from soil compaction reduces water infiltration and water and nutrient uptake by altering the growth and distribution of roots (4, 6).
 In addition, removing or burying topsoil depletes surface soil organic matter and nutrients, especially nitrogen and phosphorus.

 Biosolids, the nutrient-rich organic materials from the treatment of wastewater residuals, have had limited use in turfgrass fertilization.
 Wastewater treatment facilities have increasingly shifted toward improving the quality of biosolids so that they can be recycled into the soil.
-Biosolids that have undergone processes to further reduce pathogens (PFRP) and also have met the Code of Federal Regulations Title 40 (40 CFR) Part 503 pollutant concentration limits are termed “Class A” exceptional-quality biosolids (8).
+Biosolids that have undergone a process to further reduce pathogens (PFRP) and have also met the Code of Federal Regulations Title 40 (40 CFR) Part 503 pollutant concentration limits are termed “Class A” exceptional-quality biosolids (8).

 Class A exceptional-quality biosolids have no application restrictions except for plant-available nitrogen and phosphorus.
 These improved-quality biosolids have more potential uses in urban turfgrass landscapes if they can be treated to improve handling and application.
 Reducing the water content (that is, dewatering) of the biosolids is one step in achieving improved handling and disposal.
 Adding materials that have a high ratio of carbon to nitrogen — for example, sawdust, mulch and paper products — can further reduce moisture content and improve aggregation, while the addition of sand can improve handling.